Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Piecewise integrability and secondary structure

 Figure~\ref{fig:roc} shows the ROC curves for each SCOP class and for the full dataset (856 proteins, 143\,202 residues).
 The global area under the curve (AUC) is 0.720, significantly above the random baseline of 0.5.
 The class dependence is weak: AUC ranges from 0.667 (all-$\beta$) to 0.739 (all-$\alpha$), with $\alpha/\beta$ and $\alpha$+$\beta$ at 0.713 and 0.714 respectively.
 Even in all-$\beta$ proteins, where helical residues constitute only 15\% of the total (4\,741 out of 30\,980), the AUC remains well above chance.
 This confirms that the integrability error operates at the residue level, detecting local geometric regularity rather than relying on the overall fold type.

-The AUC of 0.72 quantifies the overlap between DNLS integrability and helical geometry as defined by DSSP.
-The condition $E[n] < E_{\text{th}}$ tests whether the backbone at residue $n$ preserves discrete helical symmetry, i.e., whether the local curvature and torsion are sufficiently uniform that a single screw motion $\mathbf{r}[n+1] = M\,\mathbf{r}[n]$ approximately generates the chain segment.
+The condition $E[n] < E_{\text{th}}$ tests whether the backbone at residue $n$ preserves discrete helical symmetry, that is, whether the local curvature and torsion are sufficiently uniform that a single screw motion $\mathbf{r}[n+1] = M\,\mathbf{r}[n]$ approximately generates the chain segment.
 When $\kappa[n]$ and $\tau[n]$ are exactly constant, the curvature ratios satisfy $r^{\pm}=1$, the exact decomposition [Eq.~(\ref{eq:Vre})] reduces to the dispersion relation [Eq.~(\ref{eq:dispersion})], and $E[n]\equiv 0$; the geometric origin of this vanishing is analyzed in Sec.~\ref{sec:lancret}, where we show that $E[n]$ is an order parameter for discrete helical symmetry breaking.
-An AUC of 0.72 indicates a substantial but incomplete correspondence between the scalar symmetry condition and the helix/non-helix distinction as defined by DSSP.
-The gap from unity likely reflects contributions from hydrogen bonds, nonlocal contacts, and torsion-sign information that lie outside the dispersion relation.
 In this sense, $\alpha$-helices are the backbone regions where the DNLS most closely approximates an integrable system, and $E[n]$ measures the degree to which this integrability is locally broken.